-It’s held each year in Ludwigsburg, Baden-Württemberg, Germany, located just 17km north of Stuttgart.
+It’s held each year in Ludwigsburg, Baden-Württemberg, Germany, located just 17 km north of Stuttgart.

 The first time I went was three years ago, albeit reluctantly.
 J.P. (my German husband) dragged me and said it would be fun.
-Having never been to a pumpkin festival and not really having a desire to go, I thought it sounded cheesy and something just for kids.
+Having never been to a pumpkin festival and not really wanting to go, I thought it sounded cheesy and something just for kids.

 Kids loved seeing the dinosaurs, but so do kids at heart, at least I did.

-Not surprisingly the world’s largest pumpkin festival is an excellent place to buy a pumpkin with featuring different kinds from all over the world.
+Not surprisingly the world’s largest pumpkin festival is an excellent place to buy a pumpkin.
+You’ll find different kinds from all over the world.
 Get your pumpkin carving toolkit ready!

 In keeping with the theme you can also eat an assorted variety of pumpkin goodies so go hungry.
-My favorite is the pumpkin soup, which is consistently the best I’ve ever tasted.
+My favourite is the pumpkin soup, which is consistently the best I’ve ever tasted.

-See Pumpkins from All Over the World
+4) Seeing Pumpkins from All Over the World

 What would the world’s largest pumpkin festival be without a judging competition?
 The judging doesn’t happen until October but these two unique ones get my vote:

-Ludwigsburg Pumpkin Festival Setting
+5) Ludwigsburg Pumpkin Festival Setting

 The festival is behind Ludwigsburg Palace, one of the largest Baroque buildings in Europe.
 Just walking through the palace gardens and grounds is worthwhile in itself.